nivit/goodvibes/README.md

 	./configure --enable-silent-rules

-Overcooked build is quite modular.
+Goodvibes build is quite modular.
 Features that require an external library are compiled only if the required dependencies are found on your system.
 Otherwise they're excluded from the build.